 Many famous people have been charged with vehicular manslaughter, including Matthew Broderick.
-But one lesser known case is that of Laura Bush, who struck and killed a 17-year-old classmate in 1963.
-The former First Lady's fatal accident is a tragedy that was kept under wraps for years by the City Attorney and police department from Bush’s hometown of Midland, Texas.
-Officials attempted to keep the police report from being released, but Bush finally acknowledged and dedicated a portion of her memoir, Spoken from the Heart, to that horrific night when she caused a young man to lose his life.
+But one lesser known case is that of Laura Bush, whose car struck and killed a 17-year-old classmate in 1963.
+The former First Lady's accident is a tragedy that was kept quiet for years by the City Attorney and police department from Bush’s hometown of Midland, Texas.
+Officials attempted to keep the police report from being released, but Bush finally acknowledged and dedicated a portion of her memoir, Spoken from the Heart, to that night when a young man lost his life.

-Interviews with hometown friends speculate that Laura was possibly drunk at the time of the accident — some describe Laura as a party girl and wonder how she didn't see the stop sign in the clear, dry, barely trafficked intersection where the crash occurred.
+In interviews over the decades, some hometown friends have wondered how she didn't see the stop sign in the clear, dry, barely trafficked intersection where the crash occurred.
 No matter the circumstances, the tragedy had a profound effect on the victim's family, the community of Midland, Texas, and Laura herself.

 Bush Ran A Stop Sign